Victor3294/Victor3294/README.md

 💻 Studying System Analysis and Development (ADS) at IFSC;

 🚀 Experienced in Java, SQL, and PostgreSQL;

-📚 Currently learning Shell;

 🤖 Passionate about Artificial Intelligence, Machine Learning, Game Development, and System Projects;